ar-visions/ion-modules/README.md

 ```
 ...
 And you're off.
 Well you still need to make a module folder; so do that.\
 Inside that folder you make a file called 'mod' [which can be blank] so long as it's there.
 It's an indication that folder is a module.\
-You can't tell anyone, but this format is just CMake with some really easy to use additions.\
+You can't tell anyone, but this format is just CMake with some really easy to use additions.
+#### module/mod
 ```cmake
 dep(dx matrix media tensorflow:tensorflowlite==dev)